sophia-alexanian/nailpolish_computervision/README.md

 ## Credits/Contact

-This humorous project is dedicated to my ECE241 lab partner, who gave me the inspiration for this project.
+This humorous little project is dedicated to my ECE241 lab partner, who gave me the inspiration for this project.

-However, this project was researched, designed, and implemented by Sophia Alexanian (me!).
+However, this project was designed and implemented by Sophia Alexanian (me!).
 I wanted to practice using voice recognition and computer vision libraries in Python.
 I can be reached here:
 LinkedIn: https://www.linkedin.com/in/sophia-alexanian/
 Email: sophia.alexanian@mail.utoronto.ca